kongware/scriptum/README.md

 Please note that `r` and `a` are nothing alike.
 The former is a row variable and the latter a universally quantified type variable.

+### Object type concatenation

+Types are represented as first class `String`s in scriptum, i.e. you can just concatenate them with Javascript's `String` and `Array` methods.
+This helps to keep your type definitions DRY.

 ### Subtyping

 scriptum is designed to avoid subtyping whenever possible, because it is a functional language extension of Javascript.
 If you feel the need to rely on it, then Typescript is probably a more suitable alternative.